SuperDARN/pyDARNio/README.md

 ## Changelog

-## Version 1.0 - Release!
+## Version 1.1 - Release!

 pyDARNio is released!
 Included are the following features:
-- Reading and writing DMap format IQDAT, RAWACF, FITACF, GRID/GRD and MAP files
-- Reading and writing HDF5 format files for Borealis radar data, as well as conversion to and from DMap format
+- Reading and writing of Borealis v0.6 HDF5 files
+- Bug fix with Slice interface with Borealis files
+- Bug fix on reading partial records with MAP DMAP files

 ## Documentation